leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/pose.rst

    Face Sets
       Creates a pose segment per :ref:`Face Set <sculpting-editing-facesets>`, starting from the active face set.
    Face Sets FK
-      Simulates an :term:`Forward Kinematic` deformation using the ref:`Face Set <sculpting-editing-facesets>` under the cursor as control.
+      Simulates an :term:`Forward Kinematics` deformation using the ref:`Face Set <sculpting-editing-facesets>` under the cursor as control.

 Pose Origin Offset